 Reports are produced each month as per the prevailing requirements of the PAA in order to monitor participant performance across GSP Groups, Serials and Standards.
 All Performance Data stored in the system may be used for these reports, which may be presented in a tabular or graphical format.

-Produce Peer Comparison Reports
+[MEM]Produce Peer Comparison Reports

 Peer Comparison reports are constructed for each Agent type and Supplier and describe the level of performance aggregated over a range of Reporting Periods for those Serials identified as being suitable for Peer Comparison.
 The Serials subject to Peer Comparison, and the level of reporting required, are listed in the table below.
 Also listed are the recipients for each report.